M1917 revolver: Background

-During World War I, many U.S. civilian arms companies including Colt and Remington were producing M1911 pistols under contract for the U.S. Army, but even with the additional production there was a shortage of sidearms to issue.
+During World War I, many U.S. civilian arms companies, including Colt and Remington, were producing M1911 pistols under contract for the U.S. Army.
+Even with the additional production, there was a shortage of sidearms to issue.
 The interim solution was to ask Colt and Smith & Wesson, the two major American producers of revolvers at the time, to adapt their heavy-frame civilian revolvers to the standard .45 ACP pistol cartridge.
 Both companies' revolvers utilized half-moon clips to extract the rimless .45 ACP cartridges.
 Daniel B. Wesson's son Joseph Wesson invented and patented the half-moon clip, which was assigned to Smith & Wesson, but at the request of the Army allowed Colt to also use the design free of charge in their own version of the M1917 revolver.